Search

 Built from the ground up in PebblePad, the new version of the workbook preserves the integrity of the original tool while unlocking a more flexible, user-friendly experience for learners, supervisors and assessors.
 We unveiled the workbook alongside the University of Nottingham at the West Midlands Dietetic Practice Education Partnership (WMDPEP).

-This includes University College Birmingham, Birmingham City University, Coventry University and the University of Worcester, as well as NHS trusts supporting placements.
+This includes University College Birmingham, Birmingham City University, Coventry University and the University of Worcester, as well as NHS trusts supporting practice-based learning.

 Positive impact